How to Write an Annual Leave Request Letter: Examples for 2026

 Dear [HR Contact / Manager Name],

 Following our conversation on [Date], I am writing to confirm my request for annual leave from [Start Date] to [End Date].
-My planned return date would be [Return Date].
+My planned return date is [Return Date].

-According to my current balance, I have enough annual leave / vacation time available to cover this period.
-I am sending the request in writing so the dates are clear and can be recorded correctly in line with company policy.
+According to my current balance, I have enough annual leave / vacation time to cover this period.
+I am submitting the request in writing to ensure the dates are clear and can be recorded accurately in line with company policy.

-To help with planning, I will complete [priority task] before I leave, update [system / tracker], and make sure [Colleague Name] has the information needed for any routine follow-up.
-If formal approval needs to go through the HR portal as well, I am happy to submit it there immediately.
+To help with planning, I will complete [priority task] before I leave, update [system / tracker], and ensure [Colleague Name] has all necessary information for routine follow-up.
+If formal approval is also required through the HR portal, I am happy to submit it promptly.

-Please confirm whether these dates are approved, or let me know if any adjustment is needed.
+Please confirm whether these dates are approved, or let me know if any adjustments are needed.

 Sincerely,